 In that Ramblin' Souls lineup, Ahern traded lead vocals with bassist Kevin Fitz, as drummer Scott Cunningham and guitarist Brad Bryan provided fiery backup.

 After their first invigorating performances on the scene, the Souls stepped back to deal with internal problems.
-Ahern's cousin, George Camia, replaced Fitz on bass in 2007.
-The group worked into 2009, adding keyboardist David Mendoza along the way.
+Ahern's cousin, George Camia, replaced Fitz on bass in 2005.
+The group worked into 2007, adding keyboardist David Mendoza and recording an album along the way.

 By 2009, The Ramblin' Souls had burned down to the embers and the coals.